 Tallinn City Museum is a municipal museum that encompasses a number of different sites both in Tallinn’s medieval Old Town as well as in the districts of Kadriorg and Kalamaja.

 The museum was established in 1937 to preserve, present, and research the history and cultural heritage of Tallinn.

 We currently run 7 museums:

 - The City Museum in a medieval merchant’s house.

 - Museum of Photography in a small medieval jailhouse behind the Town Hall.

 - Children’s museum Miiamilla in the middle of beautiful Kadriorg Park.

-- House of Peter the Great in Kadriorg
+- House of Peter the Great – the first residence of the Russian Emperor Peter the Great in Tallinn.

 - Tallinn Russian Museum in the Old Town